 What is Rutgers One?

 Rutgers One is an alliance of students, staff, faculty and alumni united to defend quality public higher education.
-We love Rutgers and aspire our university to be among the best public universities.
+We love Rutgers and want our university to be among the best public universities.
 Rutgers One is all about students.

 It is time for other voices to be heard.
 Another university is possible—one in which the people that make Rutgers work participate in the decision-making process.

-Failed policies of the Rutgers' administration are part of a troubling national trend.
-Thirty years of declining state funding and poor leadership has led to management practices that do not reward, in fact penalize, the people that make Rutgers work.
-While management claims to value academic excellence, resources are being diverted away from the academic mission and spent on athletics, fancy dorms, entertainment, and ever higher pay for ever increasing numbers of top executives.
+The failed policies of the Rutgers’ administration are part of a troubling national trend.
+Thirty years of declining state funding and poor leadership has led to management practices that do not reward, but in fact penalize, the people that make Rutgers work.
+While management claims to value academic excellence, resources are diverted away from the academic mission and spent on athletics, fancy dorms, entertainment, and ever higher pay for ever increasing numbers of top executives.
 Students and their families bear those costs as high tuition, crushing debt and dimmed futures while faculty and staff face reduced compensation, layoff threats, and substandard working conditions.